Jason Nixon: Controversies

 In June 2019, he was the subject of a point of privilege raised by the NDP, claiming Nixon, "deliberately misled the legislature when he said no one used the earplugs distributed by Premier Jason Kenney during last week's debate on a bill to delay wage talks for 180,000 public sector workers."
-On June 18, 2019 as UCP house leader, Nixon announced a nine-hour total limit on debate on the "contentious" and "controversial" Public Sector Wage Arbitration Deferral Act (Bill 9)— the "bargaining rights bill"— intended to delay hearings on wage arbitration for 180,000 public service employees represented by unions in 24 collective agreements.
+On June 18, 2019, as UCP house leader, Nixon announced a nine-hour total limit on debate on the "contentious" and "controversial" Public Sector Wage Arbitration Deferral Act (Bill 9)— the "bargaining rights bill"— intended to delay hearings on wage arbitration for 180,000 public service employees represented by unions in 24 collective agreements.
 At 11:25 Wednesday night, in the middle of a speech by New Democrat MLA Thomas Dang in the all-night marathon session of debate prior to Bill 9's passage on the morning of June 20, Premier Kenney passed out orange earplugs to UCP MLAs in the legislature and about six people used them including Nixon.
 When accused of lying and of being disrespectful of the thousands of public health workers whose wages were frozen, both Kenney and Nixon offered explanations: the earplugs were intended to "boost" UCP MLA's morale; no one used them, and they were intended for one MLA who "suffers from tinnitus".
 Nixon said that when he stated no one from the government used the earplugs, he was referring only to cabinet members.
 Both the NDP whip David Eggen and Dang said they saw Nixon wearing the earplugs.
 Nathan Cooper, the Speaker of the house ruled that based on Beauchesne's Parliamentary Rules and Forms, the Speaker "has to accept what members say about themselves."
-Cooper sais that, in "addition to the statement being misleading — the member must have known it was inaccurate and uttered it to deliberately mislead other members".
-Cooper found that the NDP "were "rightly" offended by the earplugs incident", however, the incident involving Nixon did not "merit a point of privilege", which is a very serious matter.
+Cooper said that, in "addition to the statement being misleading — the member must have known it was inaccurate and uttered it to deliberately mislead other members".
+Cooper found that the NDP "were 'rightly' offended by the earplugs incident"; however, the incident involving Nixon did not "merit a point of privilege", which is a very serious matter.

-Nixon said on March 3, 2020 that Alberta's provincial parks, recreation and protected areas were only generating $36 million annually while costing $86 million of tax payers dollars.
+Nixon said on March 3, 2020, that Alberta's provincial parks, recreation and protected areas were only generating $36 million annually while costing $86 million of tax payers dollars.
 The March 5 publication—"Optimizing Alberta Parks"—listed the various actions the government would undertake in 2020 as part of a cost-saving initiative.
 This included "fully or partially closing 20 provincial parks" with 164 other parks being handed to "third-party managers".
 This represents "more than one-third of all the province's parks, recreation areas and other protected areas."
 While the "Optimizing Alberta Parks" statement included the possibly of selling Crown land, Nixon said in a March 5 Calgary Herald interview, "We are not selling any Crown or public land — period."
 However, the province listed a 65-hectare plot of land east of Taber in a March 31 auction with a starting bid of $440,000.